 Reasons A Car Key Gets Stuck In The Ignition

-There are a variety of reasons as to why your car key won’t come out.
-Some of these reasons may pertain to a unique problem in a specific make and model vehicle.
-However, most causes of key sticking are universal and can happen in any make and model vehicle.
+There are a variety of reasons why the car key does not come out.
+Some of these reasons may apply to a unique problem with a make and model-specific vehicle.
+Nonetheless, the majority of the key sticking problems are the only cause that can occur in any make and model vehicle.

 #1.
 Parking Gear Not Set.

-The gear of the transmission must always be set to “Park” before attempting to remove a car key from the ignition.
+The gear of the transmission must be in ‘Park’ for any car key to be removed from the ignition.

-In an automatic transmission, if the gear is set to drive, neutral, or any other available gear, then the key will not come out.
-In a manual transmission, make sure the gear shifter is set to “Neutral” and not in any other gear.
+In automatic transmission, if the gear is set to Drive, Neutral, or any other available gear, then the key does not come out.
+Manual transmission, ensure that the gear shifter is in a neutral position.

 #2.
 Steering Wheel Lock.